You are here

 A parent of a student with a disability or a special education director may request special education mediation.
 Mediation can begin by contacting the CDE Mediation Coordinator by phone at 303-866-6889 or by submitting a mediation request form to the CDE Office of Dispute Resolution by mail or by fax at 303-866-6767.

-The CDE created a questions and answers document to provide parents, school districts, boards of cooperative education services (BOCES), State Operated Programs, advocacy organizations, and other interested parties with information about special education mediation.
+The CDE created the documents below to provide parents, school districts, boards of cooperative education services (BOCES), State Operated Programs, advocacy organizations, and other interested parties with information about special education mediation.
+These documents may be of assistance for anyone considering special education mediation or for those preparing for an upcoming mediation.
 If you have additional questions related to special education mediation, please contact us at 303-866-6889.

 What is special education mediation?

 Special education mediation is a voluntary dispute resolution process that allows parents and school staff to work together to discuss and resolve a disagreement about special education with the help of a mediator.
 The CDE encourages parties to consider mediation as soon as a dispute arises.

 What are the benefits of mediation?

 - Gives parties control of the outcome and the ability to creatively resolve their dispute